Comparing Conventional Loans vs. Government-Backed Mortgages: What’s Best for You?

 Insurance Requirements and Costs

 Mortgage insurance price goes up or down depending on your loan size, down payment, and your credit score.
 For PMI, borrowers have to pay monthly premiums along with their mortgage payment.
-This can range between 0.3% to 1.5% of your original loan amount each year.
+This can range between 0.3% and 1.5% of your original loan amount each year.

 Pros and Cons